kigawas/blog/content/posts/why-state-containers.md

 ## Overview

 In modern JavaScript development, using some state container is a prevalent practice: `redux` for `react` and `vuex` for `vue`.
 But why it is necessary to integrate those "awesome state containers"?
 There might be too many reasons and they can be found in blogs all over the internet.
-In contrast, we'll walk through the simplest scenario: states in module `A` changed and module `B` needs to know and react.
+In contrast, we'll walk through the simplest scenario: states in module `A` has changed and module `B` needs to know and react.

 ### Ancient style